- Hazard Identification, Risk Assessment and Control Procedure

 Schools request students to return a completed Excursion Health Report and Consent Form for Students Under 18 Years.

 It is acceptable for a Staff Member in Charge to cover several excursions, or even all the excursions - excluding overnight - they are planning for the forthcoming year, on a single form.
 However, they must list in section 6 of the form all relevant details of the planned excursions, insofar as these details can be specified at that stage.
-If the details of an excursion that was listed need to be changed or a new excursion is planned, the Staff Member in Charge must endeavour to inform the parents/guardians of students under 18 years of the change in advance, as far as practicable.
+If the details of an excursion that was listed need to be changed or a new excursion is planned, the Staff Member in Charge must inform the parents/guardians/carers of students under 18 years of the change in advance, as far as practicable.

 Students Over 18